 Please be advised that California Lutheran University follows all state, county, and federal safety precautions for higher education for campus services as well as the residential community.
-For frequent and live updates (e.g., regarding vaccinations and campus regulations), see www.callutheran.edu/know
+For frequent and live updates (e.g., regarding vaccinations, masks, and other campus regulations), see www.callutheran.edu/know.

 Testimonials and Words of Welcome“It is very exciting to host the 14th International Congress for Luther Research in Thousand Oaks, California, USA!
 The words ‘Luther’, ‘International’, and ‘Research’ describe the nature of this cherished “summit” meeting that takes place every five years, and, importantly, always in a different part of the world.
 Each hosting context opens new avenues for Luther scholarship that benefits from the rich group of participants, varying from a seasoned scholar to a person newly interested in connecting their scholarship with Luther.
 The seminars are the soul of the congress, a friendly place for sharing research, mentoring, and fellowship.
 The broad spectrum of keynote presentations invites healthy debate and discussion.
 The receptions at the end of the day are the climax of each day where new and old friends meet over something tasty to eat and more Luther-talk.
 I was invited to my first Congress in 2002, in Copenhagen, and I could not briefly describe the importance these meetings ever since have had in my reading and teaching of Luther, mentoring and collegial relations, and friendships.
 I was invited once.
 Now, it is my pleasure to invite you.”